Career & Technical Education

 This program focuses on digital design and allows students to practice image generation, digital animation, and television/fim production.
 Students also learn about interactive app development via student designed video games.

 Through a mutual agreement, with 4 area districts ( Maple Heights, Shaker Heights, Cleveland Heights-University Heights, and Warrensville Heights) the districts share additional programs.
 Bedford students have the opportunity to enroll in up to 23 unique pathways.
-Please visit the Career Tech Consortium for more info!
+Please visit the Consortium Website for more info!

 - Automotive Technology